MattPCollins/Japanese-Revision/README.md

 Each element represents the # days that must pass from the last practiced attempt before the word is next practiced at the given streak.

+Please note I have not detailed each column as several are out-of-scope for this project.

 ## Data Cleaning
 To make all this data usable and useful during analysis, I performed the following actions:
 * Concatenated data for word-by-word analysis, including success measures